 Bank First and its subsidiaries participate in a tax consolidation group.
 Bank First is liable for any tax payable on behalf of its subsidiaries.
 However, the subsidiaries are generally required under UIG Interpretation 1052 Tax Consolidation Accounting to recognise their income tax expense and deferred taxes in their annual report and to report the current tax liability to Bank First as a contribution of equity by Bank First.
-Bank First reports the income tax payable as additional contributions of equity and increases Bank First's investment in the subsidiaries - refer to Note 9.
+Bank First reports the income tax payable as additional contributions of equity and increases Bank First's investment in its subsidiaries.